Wisconsin Security Deposit Law

 How long does a Wisconsin landlord have to return my deposit?

 In Wisconsin, landlords are required to return your security deposit within 21 days after you move out.
-Note: Must provide itemized statement
+The landlord must provide itemized statement. tenant must send written demand, then landlord has 7 days to comply before suit.

 What if my Wisconsin landlord misses the deadline?

-May forfeit right to withhold; liable for double deposit amount If your landlord fails to meet the 21-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+Landlord forfeits the right to withhold, and you can recover double the amount wrongfully withheld, plus attorney's fees and court costs.
+If your landlord fails to meet the 21-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?